 Instead, consumers are asked to fill out an online support ticket which may or may not be answered.
 Based on our findings, we cannot recommend this supplement.

-Our extensive research has found that the best supplement for all-around use by those suffering from neuropathic pain is Nerve Renew.
+After reviewing and comparing the above supplements and doing extensive research into the company, ingredients, reputation, and effectiveness, we have found that the best supplement for all-around use by those suffering from neuropathic pain is Nerve Renew.

-Overall, we felt that Nerve Renew provided the best value for those seeking an alternative to prescription painkillers and their OTC counterparts.
+Overall, we felt that Nerve Renew provided the best value for those seeking an alternative to prescription painkillers and their OTC counterparts and other neuropathy supplements.